Keyboard shortcuts

 • Only one exception observer can be registered per extension

-• Observers are registered globally for the entire PHP process
+• Observers and handlers are registered globally for the entire PHP process